-Speaking at the event, Health Minister, Dr Jane Ruth Acenga said the partnership between Ecobank Uganda and Malaria Free Uganda is an important step in the fight against malaria.
+Speaking at the event, Health Minister, Dr. Jane Ruth Aceng said the partnership between Ecobank Uganda and Malaria Free Uganda is an important step in the fight against malaria.
 “By working together, these organizations can make a real difference in the lives of Ugandans and help to build a healthier and more prosperous future for our country,” she added.

 On her part, the Managing Director of Ecobank Uganda Grace Muliisa reiterated the bank’s commitment to the wellbeing of Ugandans.
 ‘Malaria remains a major health challenge for Uganda and many African countries.
 At Ecobank, we believe that it is our responsibility to support initiatives that promote health and well-being in the communities where we operate.
 This is underpinned by the Health pilar of our Ecobank Foundation and we are proud to be part of the distinguished Malaria Free Uganda that is working to help combat this preventable disease,” she said.

-The event was attended by a range of officials who included among others, the Coordinator of the Funds Coordination Unit of the Global Fund Grants in Uganda, Johnson Mutesigensi, and the Director General of Health Services, Dr Henry Mwebesa.
+The event was attended by a range of officials including among others, the Coordinator of the Funds Coordination Unit of the Global Fund Grants in Uganda, Johnson Mutesigensi, and the Director General of Health Services, Dr Henry Mwebesa.

-Malaria Free Uganda (MFU) is a board of top business leaders of various organisations operating in Uganda.
+Malaria Free Uganda (MFU) is a board of top business leaders of various organizations operating in Uganda.
 It also supports the government in testing, treatment, and vector control.
-The board was established [year] to mobilize resources from the private sector for the fight against malaria.
-Uganda shoulders one of the highest burdens of malaria worldwide with the eighth highest number of deaths and third highest number of deaths in the world.
+The board was established to mobilize resources from the private sector for the fight against malaria.
+Uganda shoulders one of the highest burdens of malaria worldwide with the eighth-highest number of deaths and third-highest number of deaths in the world.
 According to the World Health Organisation, approximately 20,000 people in Uganda die from the disease each year.
 Despite efforts to combat malaria, the disease continues to pose a significant threat to the health and the well-being of many Ugandans.